 Interaction is most often direct, face-to-face oral communication, but it can take the form of written communication between individuals, using such a medium as e-mail where the exchange of information is fairly immediate.
-It is characterized principally by the opportunity to negotiate meaning actively; that is, helping others understand and working to understand Interactive communication generally requires quicker processing but less accuracy than the other two modes.
+It is characterized principally by the opportunity to actively negotiate meaning; that is, helping others understand and working to understand others.
+Interactive communication generally requires quicker processing but less accuracy than the other two modes.

 Interpretation is receptive communication of oral and written messages in contexts where the listener or reader is not in direct contact with the creator of the message.
 While there is no opportunity to ask for clarification, there is sometimes the possibility of rereading or listening again, consulting references, or making the meaning clearer in other ways.
-Reading and listening will sometimes involve viewing and interpreting visual elements, such as illustrations in books or moving images in television and Interpretation goes beyond a literal film.
+Reading and listening will sometimes involve viewing and interpreting visual elements, such as illustrations in books or moving images in television and film.
+Interpretation goes beyond a literal comprehension to include an understanding of some of the unspoken or unwritten meaning intended by the speaker or author.